 Travelling outside the US: If you need to travel outside the US temporarily, you need to carry with you the following documents to facilitate your re-entry: (1) valid passport (date of expiry must be at least 6 months away from the date you are entering the USA) with the visa stamped page (Canadian nationals are exempt from visa requirements); (2) DS-2019 with a travel signature that is not older than 6 months from date of your re-entry in the USA.
 If you are traveling to a country that is not your country of citizenship or permanent residence, please consult that country’s consulate to determine if you require an entry visa.
 Here is a list of foreign consulates in the United States.

-For further information, please see the Travel Information page.
+For further information, please see check out the slider saying Travel and Re-Entry on the F-1 Students page.

 Visiting scholars, post‐doctoral researchers and international faculty in J‐1 visa status are permitted to work as described on the Form DS‐2019 and may accept additional employment as authorized by the sponsor.
 Unauthorized employment may result in the loss of valid J‐1 status.
 Please consult IPS regarding accepting employment, any changes in your official title, salary or department to be certain that you are authorized to engage in such employment under your current J‐1 status.